Karnataka allows factories to extend working hours

 "In exercise of powers conferred under Section 5 of Factories Act, 1948 (Act No.63 of 1948), the Government of Karnataka is pleased to order that all the factories registered under Factories Act, 1948 shall be exempted from the provisions of Section 51 (weekly hours) and Section 54 (daily hours), and with effect from 22-05-2020 to 21-8-2020," the notification said.

-It, however, has laid certain conditions, under which, no adult worker shall be allowed or required to work in a factory for more than ten hours in any day and sixty hours in any week.
+It, however, has laid certain conditions, under which, no adult worker shall be allowed or required to work in a factory for more than 10 hours in any day and sixty hours in any week.

 Provisions of Section 59 regarding overtime wages shall continue to be applicable without any change, it said.